tommyrharper/bank-tech-test/README.md

 Style/FrozenStringLiteralComment:
   Enabled: false
 ```
 This threw 97 offences! of errors.
-That will remind me to start with rubocop nexttime.
+That will remind me to start with rubocop next time.
 Lets to fix it up!

-I then fixed all the erros.
+I fixed all the erros.
 Phew.
 That taught me a lesson.
 Lint from the start!